jonnypeace/backups-tar.gzip/README.md

 * You could use tar directly, but the idea here is to manage a little more automation for tar..
 Including:
   - 2 weeks worth of backups always organized
   - backups are incremental and automated therefore taking up less disk space.
   - Easier to remember syntax for recovery.
-What us
+What use is a backup, if you cant recover.
+  - Compression and verbose enabled by default

 ## The backup & recovery script -h (help with examples)